 These days, we always seem to be upgrading something.
 We upgrade our devices for the latest technology, so why not enhance our orthodontic treatments, too?
 That’s what advanced orthodontics is all about.
 In fact, here are 3 things you should know about this branch of dental treatment.

 Firstly, orthodontics no longer revolves around one-size-fits-all metal braces.
 The options have advanced significantly and now you can enjoy more customised, effective, and less noticeable options.

 Today’s braces are made of new materials.
-For example, lingual braces are attached behind your teeth and ceramic braces are designed to match the shade of your teeth for a less conspicuous look.
+For example, ceramic braces are designed to be clear; or to match the shade of your teeth for a less conspicuous look.

 Secondly, braces are no longer your only option in your quest for a straighter, healthier smile.
-Invisalign clear aligner trays, for example, can help straighten teeth in a way that doesn’t affect your eating or oral hygiene routine.
+Aligners including Invisalign, (for example) use clear aligner trays to help straighten teeth in a way that doesn’t affect your eating or oral hygiene routine.